Yano419/first-self-portfolio/README.md

 # first-self-portfolio
-it was my first portfolio web page in first year
+it was my first portfolio web page in first year college